ZiyoumaSchool/todoappgo/README.md

 ### Installation

+NB : To install all the dependencies after you create the project,  you need to run the command "yarn" this will install some of the package feature added on this project.

 1. Install your React project in the directory you want bi going to CLI and execute : npx create-react-app todoappgo
 2. Install storybook inside the todoappgo folder previously created by using this command :